UofGAnalytics/build-coursework/readme.md

 This is due to `$` symbols being used to delimit LaTeX.
 If you would like to use a `$` symbol for another purpose please escape it with a preceeding backslash: `\$`.

+This message can also occur if the display math style of a double $ is used, you can replace this with a begin{equation} end{equation}.

 ## Bug reporting

 If you find an issue with the output of this tool, please send an email to david.mcarthur.2@glasgow.ac.uk with the misbehaving Markdown and a description of what you expected to see.